 - STAPL file

-- Chain STAPL file (Enabled only when there are two or more devices in the chain)

 - DAT file

 - SPI file

 Selected Security options (modify via Configure Security tool) - Gives a brief description of current security options.

 Bitstream files to be exported - Lists all the bitstream files that will be exported.

 Note: If a component (for example, eNVM) is not present in design then it will be disabled in the bitstream component selection.